justanr/marshmallow-annotations/docs/quickstart.rst

 - :class:`~uuid.UUID` maps to :class:`~marshmallow.fields.UUID`

-:class:`typing.List` maps to a special field constructor that will attempt to locate it's type parameter, e.g. ``List[int]`` will map to ``fields.List(fields.Integer())``.
+:class:`typing.List` maps to a special field factory that will attempt to locate it's type parameter, e.g. ``List[int]`` will map to ``fields.List(fields.Integer())``.
 The success of mapping to its type parameter depends on :ref:`properly configuring your type mappings <customizing>`.